Section 16 / 22Light-touch decisions in a fast-paced culture

 - Budget tracker

-- Executive dashboard
+- Adoption dashboard

 Operating principles

-How governance behaves
+How this governance behaves

 - Decisions logged, dated and owned.
 No decisions in inboxes.